ethersphere/swarm-guide/contents/runninganode.rst

 Swarm needs an ethereum blockchain for

-* domain name resolution using the Ethereum Name Service (ENS) contract.
+* Domain name resolution using the Ethereum Name Service (ENS) contract.
-* incentivisation (for example: SWAP)
+* Incentivisation (for example: SWAP)

-If you do not care about domain resolution and run your swarm without SWAP (the default), then connecting to the blockchain is unnecessary.
-Hence ``swarm`` does not require either the ``--ens-api`` or ``--swap-api`` flags.
+If you do not care about domain resolution and run your swarm without SWAP (the default), then connecting to the blockchain is unnecessary. ``swarm`` per default tries to connect to the blockchain via ``geth``'s IPC endpoint (usually $DATADIR/geth.ipc).
+Thus, to start ``swarm`` with no domain resolution, the ``--ens-api`` option should be set to ``""`` (empty string).
+The ``--swap-api`` flag should only be set if SWAP is enabled.

 Connecting swarm only (no blockchain)
 -------------------------------------

-Set up you environment as seen above, ie., make sure you have a data directory.
+Set up your environment as seen above, ie., make sure you have a data directory.

 ..  note::  Even though you do not need the ethereum blockchain, you will need geth to generate a swarm account ($BZZKEY), since this account determines the base address that your swarm node is going to use.

+In the following examples, swarm's output will be written to a log file.
+These instructions are for getting familiar with swarm and employ a syntax to speed up this documentation a bit (e.g. automatic password entry).
+Note though that the password will remain in plain text in your shell's history.

 .. code-block:: none